DEFRA/defra-ai-sdlc/workflow/workflow-development-and-testing.md

 - **Context Window Limitations**: As the codebase grows more complex, the scope of tasks given to the LLM needs to be increasingly specific.
 If the scope is too broad, the LLM may make assumptions or overlook details due to its limited context window.

-- **Iterative Loops Indicate Prompt Issues**: If you find yourself needing to go through multiple iterations (2-3 loops) to get usable output, it’s likely that your initial prompt was unclear or incomplete.
+- **Iterative Loops Indicate Prompt Issues**: If you find yourself needing to go through multiple iterations (2-3 loops) to get usable output, it's likely that your initial prompt was unclear or incomplete.
 Stop, revert all changes, refine your prompt or the PRD, and restart the process.

 - **Old Library Versions**: LLMs often default to using older versions of libraries.
 For cutting-edge tools or features (e.g., Anthropics, MCP, or new agent libraries), you may need to explicitly reference updated versions.
 Use @web to fetch the latest versions or override defaults as needed.